 A Randomized Phase 3, Open-Label Trial of Sipuleucel-T Administered To Patients On Active Surveillance For Newly Diagnosed Prostate Cancer

-The ProVent Study is designed to look at subjects who recieve sipuleucel-T compared to control subjects followed on AS as standard of care.
-The study will enroll subjects being followed by AS and diagnosed within 12 months prior to Screening with either ISUP Grade Group 1 or 2 adenocarcinoma of the prostate.
+The ProVent Study is designed to look at subjects who recieve sipuleucel-T compared to control subjects followed on AS.
+The study will enroll subjects being followed by AS and initially diagnosed within 12 months prior to Screening with either ISUP Grade Group 1 or 2 adenocarcinoma of the prostate.

 The Screening Phase will begin at the completion of the informed consent process and continues until randomization.
 After Screening assessments are completed, eligible subjects will be randomized 2:1 to the sipuleucel-T arm or the control arm.
 Subjects randomized to sipuleucel-T arm will receive product as described in the sipuleucel-T approved label.

-Adenocarcinoma of the Prostate ISUP Grade Group 1 or 2 Min of 3 positive biopsy cores or 1 core with >/= 50% cancer from a systematic biopsy Prostatic Neoplasms Adenocarcinoma sipuleucel-T
+Adenocarcinoma of the Prostate ISUP Grade Group 1 or 2 Number biopsies 1 or >1 (≤12 months of Screening) Prostatic Neoplasms Adenocarcinoma sipuleucel-T

 You can join if…